What is Moxibustion And The Healing Powers of Moxa?

 Are There Any Risks Of Moxibustion?

 The use of moxibustion is well-documented in Chinese medicine and encourages attested use.
 Nevertheless, not all persons are positive users, and its use entails risks that should be carefully considered.
-When it comes to risks, burning moxa doesn’t have any alarming risks, and direct moxa therapy could include burns, which may lead to scalding, scarring and skin discoloration.
+Burning moxa doesn’t have any alarming risks, and direct moxa therapy could include burns, which may lead to scalding, scarring and skin discoloration.

 If you are pregnant, tell your acupuncturist before your first treatment so they can avoid using moxibustion with you, if possible.
 Also, let your acupuncturist avoid moxibustion for you if you have: